 In these situations, just getting it over with can end up costing a person a lot of money.
 These high-asset divorces can be more complicated than most not just because of the number of assets involved, but also the type of assets.

-It is sometimes difficult enough to deal with the division of say, multiple real estate holdings spread around the world, or the club memberships and the boat.
+It is sometimes difficult enough to deal with the division of say, multiple residential real estate related matters holdings spread around the world, or the club memberships and the boat.
 However, it is important not to be so focused on these tangible things and miss certain other assets that may end up being worth a large sum.
 One example would be future interests in securities such as stock options or restricted stock.

 With many corporations, these days, offering options or restricted stock as part of a compensation package, often in lieu of a portion of an employee’s traditional salary, understanding the possible value of these assets can be very important.
 Because options and restricted stock trade resent value for possible future returns, it is not always easy to determine what such assets are worth.
 In fact, I many cases, a spouse may not be aware that they exist, as until vested, they usually do not appear on tax filings and other financial statements.